rvildanov93/fb2-book-renamer/README.md

 ## Bugs and Issues

 Have a bug or an issue with this script?
-[Open a new issue](https://github.com/rvildanov93/fb2-file-renamer/issues) here on GitHub or write a message on the [ramilvildanov.ru](https://ramilvildanov.ru).
+[Open a new issue](https://github.com/rvildanov93/fb2-file-renamer/issues) here on GitHub or write me a message on the [ramilvildanov.ru](https://ramilvildanov.ru).

 ## About
 Firstly, script checks for the `.zip` files in the specified directory (`directory` variable) and upacks files to the same directory with deleting the original ones.
 Then it checks for the `.fb2` files in the directory and finds its tag text, renames the file with this text and prints the list of renamed `.fb2` files in the console.
-Script should work fine with Python 3.7.
+Script should work fine with Python v3.7 and later.

 fb2 file renamer was created by and is maintained by **[Ramil Vildanov](https://ramilvildanov.ru/)**.